wooogler/assets/04_Work-Life_Balance.md

 - Let's say that you are taking two courses and one seminar (7 credits = 7 hours per week) and are working as a GTA (20 hours per week), based on the assumption that you will spend 14 hours per week for courses that you take (7 hrs for attending the class, extra 7 hrs for doing homework, preparing exams).
 If you work 34 hours a week for your coursework and GTA and still work zero hours for your research, you won't be able to graduate.
 Even before that, you won't be able to pass the qualifier exam because, typically, it is to check if the student is ready for Ph.D. research.
 So yes, you won't get to the point where you are done with the coursework requirement and finally have time to work on your research.
 Therefore you would have to work an additional X number of hours (on top of 34 hours) to make some progress in your research with your advisor.
 If X is 6, it is 40 hrs a week (a typical full-time worker) but that your progress is going to be slow.
 If X is 16, you work 50 hrs a week and you will make more progress. if X is 0, you work 34 hours a week, but you are almost guaranteed to get no Ph.D. out of this.
 - Let's face it; why would you want to work 34 hours a week and are guaranteed not to get a Ph.D.?
 Is this something that you want to do?
 Doing a Ph.D. is not for everyone.
 It is for something for those who would have other types of rewarding functions along the way.
 - Some may ask me how many hours do I have to work as a Ph.D. student.
 That is the wrong question.
 Also, some people ask me how many years does it take to get a Ph.D.?
 The right question is, do you want to get a Ph.D.?
 How quickly do you want to get it?
 And how many publications do you want to have by the time that you graduate?
 What kinds of career goals do you have?
 How many papers does the one who already accomplish what you wanted when they graduated?
 (Hint, they got to be in the same research areas.)
 If you have answers to those questions, please figure out how many hours you think you have to work to accomplish your goal.
 If you are not sure, set X with some non-zero number and see if you are satisfied with the progress.
 I will be happy to discuss this in person.

 ## Time management

-- This is purely for research hours
-  - Not the hours you spend on other activities (etc., GRA, GTA, coursework, services).
+- This is purely for research hours- Not the hours you spend on other activities (etc., GRA, GTA, coursework, services).
 X hours in the previous section
 - *Know how much you want to work (Desire).*
-- *Keep track of your time (Reality).*
-  - Know how much you (actually) work.
+- *Keep track of your time (Reality).*- Know how much you (actually) work.
 - Hint: it is not the number of hours that you use your laptop nor the number of hours that you are in school.
 - Actively keep track of your time.
 - I recommend you to log your time in a paper notebook. (read this: https://www.calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/)
 - *Reduce the discrepancy.*: Match the reality with your desire, or adjust your desire to match your reality.
 Be honest with yourself.
 - *I don't care.*: I don't care about your desire(1) until 2 and 3 are satisfied.
-If I have to care about your desire(1) because you are not making any meaningful progress even if 2 and 3 are satisfied, it is probably one of these cases:
-  - Your time tracking is incorrect.
+If I have to care about your desire(1) because you are not making any meaningful progress even if 2 and 3 are satisfied, it is probably one of these cases:- Your time tracking is incorrect.
 - You are lying (to yourself or to me).
 - You are not serious about this job (e.g., you desire to work 5 hours a week).
 - Maybe research is not for you (e.g., if you work 40 hrs a week, but you are not getting anywhere, that means something).
 - (Which one are you?)

 ## Vacation Policy

 - Being a graduate student is tough and, (hopefully) You DESERVE time off without feeling guilty and work stress.
 This is important to recharge yourself and gain energy for upcoming semesters.
 (I call this recharge guilty feelings by doing nothing.).
 The only thing that I ask you is to let me know in advance so that I cancel the meeting and do not feel offended when you completely ignore me.
 - a graduate student that I advise gets 15 working days off per year.
 One needs to tell me 2 X N working days before the off-days where N is the number of days that you are going to use for vacation. e.g., If you are going to take a day off on Monday, you have to tell me at the latest Thursday (2 working days before Monday).
 - At the beginning of every academic year (September), you will get new 15 working days (sorry, no rollover).